It’s been over three years now since we’ve moved from Melbourne, Victoria, to the much bigger state of Queensland.

-Besides relocating more than 2,000 km north and getting to enjoy sub-tropical weather these days, you wouldn’t think that moving to Queensland involves experiencing some sort of ‘culture shock’, would you?
+Besides relocating more than 2,000km north and getting to enjoy sub-tropical weather, you wouldn’t think that moving to Queensland involves experiencing some sort of culture shock, would you?
 After all, it’s still Australia and Australia is not that diverse in terms of culture, right?!

-You don’t notice these things so much when you just come up for that sun-seeking holiday.
+You don’t notice these things so much when you just come up for a sun-seeking holiday from down south.
 Or maybe you do because you’re way more observant than I am.

-Of course, this list is totally subjective and I’m making sweeping generalisations so take it or leave it.
+Of course, this list is totally subjective and I’m making sweeping generalisations.
+So take it or leave it.

 Here is a country that is choc-a-block with absolutely gorgeous, and often isolated, beaches.
 The water usually looks magnificent, it’s often hot, and all you want to do is jump in and cool down.

 Swim where you can be rescued.
 Swim between the flags.
 After a near-drowning incident at an unpatrolled beach, I no longer take this lightly.

 All summer there are championships, regional, state, national, you name it.
 It’s on the news and in the papers.
 You can’t escape from it unless you leave Queensland.
 Or at least beach-y Queensland.

-And apart from it being a seriously popular sport, this means that tons of beaches have lifeguards.
+Apart from it being a seriously popular sport, this means that tons of beaches have lifeguards.
 So you can frolic in the waves and get rescued if needed.

 In fact, you’ll be hard-pressed to find a beach in southeast Queensland where you can’t swim between the red and yellow flags somewhere.

-This is probably more noticeable on the Sunshine Coast since Brisbane and the Gold Coast are somewhat more multicultural.
+This is probably more noticeable on the Sunshine Coast since Brisbane and the Gold Coast are more multicultural.
 But moving from Victoria, specifically Melbourne, it took me a while to adjust to the fact that ‘ethnic cuisine’ (who, by the way, really says that?!) largely means Thai and Indian.